elatov/elatov.github.io/_posts/2012-09-17-setup-apple-wireless-keyboard-via-bluetooth-on-fedora-17.md

 ### Step 4: Put the Keyboard in Discoverable Mode and Ensure you Can See it

-From &#8220;<a href="http://support.apple.com/kb/HT1809" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://support.apple.com/kb/HT1809']);">Bluetooth: How to set up your Apple Wireless Keyboard</a>&#8220;
+From "<a href="http://support.apple.com/kb/HT1809" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://support.apple.com/kb/HT1809']);">Bluetooth: How to set up your Apple Wireless Keyboard</a>"

 > **Now pair the keyboard with the computer:**
 >
 > 1. Press and release the On/Off switch to turn on your wireless keyboard.
 > 2. The green LED should begin blinking if the keyboard is not already paired and connected to another computer.
 The blinking LED indicates that the keyboard is in the discoverable mode.
-If you don&#8217;t pair your keyboard with your Mac within three minutes, the indicator light and keyboard will turn off to preserve battery life.
+If you don't pair your keyboard with your Mac within three minutes, the indicator light and keyboard will turn off to preserve battery life.
 If this happens, press the On/Off switch to turn your keyboard on again.
 >
-> Note: If the LED doesn&#8217;t turn on, make sure you have good batteries in the keyboard and that they are properly installed.
+> Note: If the LED doesn't turn on, make sure you have good batteries in the keyboard and that they are properly installed.

 While you see the blinking LED, check to see if you can discover the keyboard: